 The Rio Carnival coincides with the 40 days before Lent.
-Because during Lent, Roman Catholics are supposed to abstain from all bodily pleasures, the Carnival is held as a lead up to this season.
+Because during Lent, Roman Catholics are supposed to abstain from all bodily pleasures, the Carnival is held as a lead-up to this season.
 The Carnival is celebrated during the days before Lent and is celebrated as a profane event.
 It is believed that the origins of the Carnival are set in the pagan Saturnalia, which is considered to be of the flesh and of pleasures, which truly makes the Carnival a send-off of these pleasures.

 Going to Rio during Carnival means that you can expect to be a part of some of the best parties that anyone has ever had a chance to be a part of.
-During the lead up to Lent, the final 40 days in which the Roman Catholics are allowed to do the things that are considered to be pleasures of the flesh, the entire population of Rio is wrapped up in celebrations and in good feelings.
+During the lead up to Lent, the final 40 days in which the Roman Catholics are allowed to do the things that are considered pleasures of the flesh, the entire population of Rio is wrapped up in celebrations and good feelings.
 There is always something to do, someone to watch, and excellent food and drink to share.

-Rio Carnival is considered to be one of the best ways that the citizens of Rio showcase their culture and their beliefs to the rest of the world.
+The Rio Carnival is considered one of the best ways that the citizens of Rio showcase their culture and beliefs to the rest of the world.
 That means that not only will you be able to enjoy the parties that go along with being in this place during the carnival, but you will be able to get a good idea of what the general culture and history of this area is.

 Another thing that is important to tourists during Carnival of Rio is that everyone who lives in the general area is always willing and ready to teach others about Carnival or about the various aspects of life in Rio or the history of the Carnival of Rio itself.
-What this means for you is that you'll be able to participate in this historic event while also learning something about what makes the entire thing work, as well.
+What this means for you is that you'll be able to participate in this historical event while also learning something about what makes the entire thing work, as well.